Courses

 SPAN 302 — Español para Hispanohablantes

-A prerequisite to other 300- and 400-level Spanish classes, this course is the equivalent of SPAN 301 for native and heritage students with a high level of oral Spanish proficiency.
-The class provides intensive reading and writing practice through the discussion and analysis of texts, podcasts, and films produced by authors from different national and cultural backgrounds, including contemporary Latinx and Afro-Latinx writers and filmmakers.
+A prerequisite to other 300- and 400-level Spanish classes, this course is for native and heritage students with a high level of oral Spanish proficiency.
+The class provides reading and writing practice through the discussion and analysis of texts, podcasts, and films produced by authors from different national and cultural backgrounds, including contemporary Latinx and Afro-Latinx writers and filmmakers.
 Building upon their previous knowledge and experiences, students will broaden their awareness of particular aspects of Spanish-speaking cultures and identities, and practice different writing techniques to suit different purposes.
 Four hours per week, including one Practicum session.

 GPA units: 1